 - 1 tsp ground cinnamon

-Cream together the sugar and butter: this is easiest to do with an electric hand mixer.
+- Cream together the sugar and butter.
+The easiest way to do with an electric hand mixer.
 Add the egg and mix together.

-Add the flour, baking powder, salt, cranberries and chocolate chips.
-Mix all together until well combined.
+- Add the flour, baking powder, salt, cranberries and chocolate chips.
+Mix together until well combined.

-Mix the rolling mixture of sugar and cinnamon on a dinner plate.
+- Mix the sugar and cinnamon for the coating on a dinner plate.